Vaccines for preventing invasive salmonella infections in people with sickle cell disease

 No eligible trials were found assessing the effects of interventions.

-As invasive salmonella infection with complications such as septicaemia, meningitis, osteomyelitis and septic arthritis are a major challenge in the management of people with sickle cell especially in children, it is surprising that there are no randomized control trials on salmonella vaccines among people with sickle cell disease (SCD).
+As invasive salmonella infection with complications such as septicaemia, meningitis, osteomyelitis and septic arthritis are a major challenge in the management of people with sickle cell especially in children, it is surprising that there are no randomized control trials on salmonella vaccines among people with SCD.
 Demonstrable efficacy is between 50% and 70% for oral Ty21a and Vi capsular polysaccharide vaccines, both of which are recommended by the World Health Organisation (WHO) for children over two years of age and young adults in endemic areas (WHO 2008).
-None of the randomized controlled trials (RCTs) on salmonella vaccines reported the effectiveness of the vaccines on SCD as a group.
+None of the RCTs on salmonella vaccines reported the effectiveness of the vaccines on SCD as a group.
 In Tajikistan, mass immunisation was suggested as a useful measure in controlling multidrug-resistant typhoid fever epidemics (Tarr 1999).
-In Vietnam, V1 polysaccharide vaccine was adopted for mass immunisation in children three to 10 years of age (DeRoeck 2004).
+In Vietnam, V1 polysaccharide vaccine was adopted for mass immunisation in children 3 to 10 years of age (DeRoeck 2004).
 While individuals with SCD are a group of people that should benefit from the use of salmonella vaccines, this review unfortunately did not identify any studies that could be synthesized to enable an evidence-based decision to be made on its use among people with SCD.

 In non-endemic countries, salmonella vaccines are recommended for people travelling to areas where the risk of exposure to serotype typhi is recognised, people with intimate exposure to a documented typhoid fever carrier and laboratory workers with frequent contact with serotype typhi (WHO 2008).
-Authorities in the USA also recommend it for people living in typhoid endemic areas outside of the USA (CDC 1990).
+The authorities of the United States of America also recommend it for people living in typhoid endemic areas outside of the United States (CDC 1990).
 The situation is, however, different in developing countries as the vaccine is not on the routine immunization schedule of the various national programs on immunization and its introduction to the national programs on immunization is not even being considered.

 However, considering the fact that salmonella septicaemia, osteomyelitis and septic arthritis are real issues to contend with in people suffering from SCD, especially in resource poor countries (Adeyokunnu 1980; Ebong 1986; Wright 1997), it is logical to expect that use of salmonella vaccines could benefit this group of individuals.
 Moreso, evidence has shown that pneumococcal conjugate vaccines have been shown to be useful in another Cochrane Review (Davies 2004) and Haemophillus influenza vaccine is also given routinely to people with SCD in some settings.
 Unlike pneumococcal infection where prophylactic measures such as pneumococcal conjugate vaccines and penicillin are available, there are no prophylactic measures against salmonella infections.